irena-flextool/flextool/docs/how_to.md

 Therefore, we need to decrease the information for investment and storage solves as well.
 There are a few options for this:
 1. Use lower resolution (longer timesteps).
 This is really the only option for long term storage.
 2. Take a sample of the timeline as the investment solve.
 This works well if there is a clear time interval when the demand-supply relation is the most demanding.
 Other option for the sample is to include for example every third week of the year.
 3. Split the investment timeline by manually creating a horizon solve sequence for the investment solves like with (How to create a multi year model).
-This can be combined with the first and second option.
+This can be combined with the first or second option.
+If not, nested stucture should not be used.
+Instead, realize the dispatch results also from the investment solve.

 Each of these have their pros and cons:
 - Using the lower resolution is in most cases fastest, but the phenomena with a higher frequency than the new step size will be lost as the timestep varying parameters are averaged or summed for the new timestep.
 For example, consider a model with investment options to solar and storage.
 If the step duration is changed to 24 hours, the model won't invest in the storage enough.
 When these investments are passed to the dispatch solve, the investments cannot satisfy the demand.